produnis/quarto-timer/README.md

 # Quarto Timer

-This extension adds the ability to set specific timers to your slides.
-This might be handful, if, for example, you want your audience to think about a specific topic for 5 minutes.
+This extension provides the ability to add visible progress timers to your slides.
+This might be helpful, if, for example, you want your audience to think about a specific topic for 5 minutes.

 ![Timer in action](https://www.produnis.de/blog/posts/2024-01-16-QuartoExtensions/4mintimer.jpg)

 ## Installation
+In the RStudio terminal:

 ```
 $ quarto add produnis/quarto-timer